epfl-ada/ada-2024-project-bradaframanadamada/README.md

 │   ├── data                            <- Data directory
 │   ├── models                          <- Model directory
 │   ├── utils                           <- Utility directory
-│   ├── scripts                         <- Shell scripts
+│   ├── scripts                         <- Python Scripts
+|   ├── images                         <- Image used in the website
+|   ├── scripts                         <- HTML interactive graph used on the website
 │
 ├── tests                       <- Tests of any kind
 │